simontoens/bazel-eclipse/docs/install.md

 The Bazel Eclipse Feature does not come with an embedded install of Bazel.
 You must have Bazel installed on your machine and in your shell path.

-The [WORKSPACE file](../WORKSPACE) has a version check which is run when building the Bazel Eclipse Feature.
+The [BazelVersionChecker](../plugin-libs/plugin-command/src/main/java/com/salesforce/bazel/eclipse/command/internal/BazelVersionChecker.java) has a version check when setting the Bazel executable in the Eclipse preferences.
-While you can diverge from this version when *using* the Bazel Eclipse Feature, it is a good hint as to what Bazel version will work with the Bazel Eclipse Feature.
+Choose a version of Bazel that is at least as high as that check.

 ### Installing the Bazel Eclipse feature into Eclipse